 Now that another year has come to a close and we’re officially in 2020, we’ve had some time to settle in and look back at everything we accomplished in 2019.
-We purchased (and moved into) a new building in Strongsville, Ohio, welcomed a new member to the Ode Family, and started to set the stage for another company milestone — our 35-year anniversary.
+We purchased (and moved into) a new building in Strongsville, Ohio, welcomed a slew of new members to the Foundation family, and started to set the stage for another company milestone — our 35-year anniversary.

 However, before we get ahead of ourselves with the party planning, we wanted to make sure we stopped to appreciate some of our other work from 2019.
 So, in following our 2018 version, we compiled a list of our top industry articles from 2019.

 If you’ve ever worked on a government construction project, you’ve probably heard the name “Davis-Bacon.”
 Or else, those two words might be why you’ve never bid on a publicly funded job.